JoshuaSmeda/thehive_sla_monitor/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/JoshuaSmeda/TheHive_SLA_Monitor/issues)

 # TheHive_SLA_Monitor
-This applications runs as a Linux service, queries TheHive alerts based on a set severity status while cross checking set SLA limits and then SMS's or calls specified people if there is a breach.
+This applications runs as a Linux service, queries TheHive (SIRP) alerts based on a set severity status while cross checking set SLA limits and then SMS's or calls specified people if there is a breach.
 This is achieved with the following technologies:

 Python3 <br>
 Flask <br>